sempernow/k8s-vanilla-ha/README.md

         certificatesDir: /etc/kubernetes/pki
         ```

+### Cluster Init

+```bash
+kubeadm init -v 5 --control-plane-endpoint $LOAD_BALANCER_IP:$LOAD_BALANCER_PORT --upload-certs --ignore-preflight-errors=Mem
+```

 >Certificate Upload: The `--upload-certs` option uploads the certificates and keys generated during the initialization to the `kubeadm-certs` Secret in the `kube-system` namespace.
 This allows other control-plane nodes to retrieve these certificates and join the cluster as control-plane members.
 In a high-availability setup, each control-plane node needs access to these certificates to securely communicate with other control-plane nodes.
 Absent this option, certificates would have to be manually copied to other control-plane nodes.

 (Those uploaded certs are deleted after 2 hours.)

-```bash
-kubeadm init -v 5 --control-plane-endpoint $LOAD_BALANCER_IP:$LOAD_BALANCER_PORT --upload-certs --ignore-preflight-errors=Mem
-```

 In our case, on the 1st control-plane node: